 Why this recipe works

 Wondering why you should pick this exact recipe?
 Let me tell you!

 - Super fluffy and moist, what banana bread dreams are made of!

-- Perfect way to use up those brown bananas.
+- The perfect way to use up those brown bananas.

-- Customise this base recipe to your hearts content, you can add any spices or flavourings to create your perfect chocolate flavour combination.
+- Customise this base recipe to your heart's content - add any spices or flavourings to create your perfect chocolate flavour combination.

 - The texture is absolutely spot on!

-- This recipe is PACKED with helpful tricks and tips that will help you make you an overall better baker.
+- This recipe is PACKED with helpful tricks and tips that will help you become a better baker.

 And to make things ever better, you can find US and EU measurements below.

 Let’s pop the following ingredients onto our shopping list:

 Hazelnuts: I used simple unroasted hazelnuts and chopped them very thin.
 These are optional, but highly recommended.